 Variations:

-- You can set up a Nerf gun target.
-Then the attackers have to shoot that instead of get inside.
+- Set up a Nerf gun target.
+Then the attackers have to shoot that instead of getting inside.

-- You can set paper cups around the fort and require the attackers to knock them all down.
+- Set paper cups around the fort and require the attackers to knock them all down.

-- You can change the time limit, or the number of times people can get hit.
+- Change the time limit or the number of times people can get hit.

 Nerf Gun Game #2: Protect the President

 In this game, one person is the president.
-They get a single shooter Nerf gun.
+They get a single-shooter Nerf gun (like the Nanofire.)

 The other players want to stop the president from arriving.
 But, if they get shot, they are done.